top of page

 REIMAGINING CHURCH

-In this final section, we will try to envision what a “normal” Church would look like if it were following New Testament guidelines.
-But before we do, let’s briefly revisit the traditional church setting in order to compare the two and really appreciate the contrast.
+In this final section, we will attempt to envision what a “normal” Church would look like if it followed all of the New Testament's guidelines.
+But first, let’s take a moment to revisit the traditional church setting.
+By contrasting the two, we can gain a clearer appreciation of what distinguishes a biblical church model from the common practices found in many congregations today.

 Culturally Relevant Church